omidfarhang/omid.dev/content/posts/2010-04-03-giant-facebook-database-destroyed-amid-legal-threat.en.md

 Here's some of [what he wrote](http://petewarden.typepad.com/searchbrowser/2010/03/facebook-data-destruction.html) in explaining his decision to wipe the database:

 > Despite the bad taste left in my mouth by the legal pressure, I actually have some sympathy for Facebook.
-I put them on the spot by planning to release data they weren't aware was available&#8230;
+I put them on the spot by planning to release data they weren't aware was available…
 > So what's the good news?
 From my conversations with technical folks at Facebook, there seems to be a real commitment to figuring out safeguards around the widespread availability of this data.
 They have a lot of interest in helping researchers find ways of doing worthwhile work without exposing private information.

 Separately, Warden writes about “[the unknown marketing databases that know everything about you](http://petewarden.typepad.com/searchbrowser/2010/03/the-unknown-marketing-databases-that-know-everything-about-you.html)” — and that are for sale to anyone.